bayareawebpro/laravel-micro-spa-boilerplate/docs/pages/routes.md

 the controller is resolved.
 Updating the VueRouter query or params will call the controller action again.

 If an error is returned from the rejected promise VueRouter will redirect to the the error page.
-If a validation error is returned the error will be ignored.
+If a validation error is returned the error will be ignored and syncronized with the `$errors` Validator instance.

 ```javascript
 Route.uses('Auth@authorize')